European Hedgehog Sexing

+If the animal can be restrained, or a clear view of the underside can be made, sexing is relatively simple based on the distance between the anus and genitals.
 The anus of both sexes is near the base of the tail, but males have a penis situated approximately medially on their belly, roughly where one might expect a belly button, about 5-6 cm (2.5 in.) away.
 As Lenni Sykes and Jane Durrant put it in Natural Hedgehog, if you feel the middle of a hog's belly and there's nothing but fur, it's a female.
 In her 1997 book, Everything You Wanted to Know About Hedgehogs, Dilys Breese explained:

 “In adult males the penis shows as a large projection approximately where you would expect the navel to be, about 5 cm [2 inches] in front of the base of the tail.
 In females there are two openings close together, near the base of the tail.”

 Indeed, in females the genitals and anus are only around a centimetre apart (0.5 in.).
 This technique can be a little more difficult in hoglets, because the penis and anus start out closer together and separate (i.e. the penis migrates forward) as the animal grows.
-Males are referred to as boars and females are sows.
+Males are sometimes referred to as boars and females as sows.